1 | 2 | 3 | 4 | 5 | 6 | 7

 Good start with the restoration project was paused in 2012 after our home garage got into a worse condition and became a restoration object itself!
 We moved the project to another garage we rented from "the old sausage factory" of Pieksämäki.

 During the years I have been getting all kinds of parts and stuff from eBay whenever I have found something the Windsor is missing.
 In summer of 2014 I managed to find original upholstery materials for the seats and ordered a wiring harness from Greg Leggatt.
 The new emblems are made by George Laurie.

-From 2012 to 2017 there was not much progress because of work and other stuff.
+There was not much progress because of work and other stuff.
 The bumpers, some moldings and door handles were re-chromed in 2014 and 2015.
 Also rust repairs for the trunk floor and front floor corners took place.
 In early 2015 we had to move to another garage which was not so good for restoration work so everything got once again paused.

 dayssince this car was on the road with it's own power.